509th Composite Group: Overseas movement

 With the addition of the 1st Ordnance Squadron to its roster, the 509th Composite Group had an authorized strength of 225 officers and 1,542 enlisted men, almost all of whom deployed to Tinian.
 The 320th Troop Carrier Squadron kept its base of operations at Wendover.
 In addition to its authorized strength, the 509th had attached to it on Tinian 51 civilian and military personnel of Project Alberta, and two representatives from Washington, D.C., the deputy director of the Manhattan Project, Brigadier General Thomas Farrell, and Rear Admiral William R. Purnell of the Military Policy Committee.

-Two anecdotes illustrate the level of security affecting the 509th's personnel and equipment.
+The 509th's personnel and equipment were subject to a high level of security.
 En route to Tinian on 4 June 1945, the B-29 that became The Great Artiste made an intermediate stop at Mather Field, near Sacramento, California.
 The commanding general of the base allegedly attempted to enter the aircraft to inspect it and was warned by a plane guard who aimed his carbine at the general's chest that he could not do so.
 A similar incident occurred to a Project Alberta courier, 2nd Lieutenant William A. King.
 King was escorting the plutonium core of the Fat Man implosion bomb to Tinian, strapped to the floor of one of the 509th's C-54s.
 On 26 July 1945 it made a refueling stop at Hickam Field, Hawaii.
 The commander of a combat unit returning to the United States learned that the Skymaster had only one passenger and attempted to enter the C-54 to requisition it as transport for his men.
 He was prevented from doing so by King, who aimed a .45 caliber automatic pistol at the colonel.